John Henry Hammond House: Facade

-The upper floors contains masonry panels and are intended to complement the elaborate entablature, frieze, and heavily projecting cornice immediately above.
+The upper floors contain masonry panels and are intended to complement the elaborate entablature, frieze, and heavily projecting cornice immediately above.
 The windows of the third floor are smaller than those on the second floor, and the windows on the fourth floor are even smaller than those below.
 Atop the third-floor windows are brackets which support cornice shelves.
-There are panels with egg-and-dart moldings between the fourth-floor windows.
+Panels with egg-and-dart moldings separate the fourth-floor windows.
 An ornate frieze and cornice run above the fourth floor, blocking views of the fifth floor from the street.
 There is a plain cornice above the set-back fifth floor.
 The western elevation, facing the private courtyard, is made of limestone.
 The southernmost two bays of the western elevation are similar to those on the southern elevation, except that the windows on the second floor do not have arched pediments.
 The rest of the western elevation is made of plain limestone.
 There is a horizontal string course, a frieze with fleurs-de-lis, and a protruding cornice with lions' heads above the western elevation.

 Features

-The building was originally described as having a ballroom and 16 bathrooms.
-Interior photos from the early 20th century display a "rich series of Louis XVI-style rooms with elaborate marbles, carving, tapestries and furnishings."
+The building was constructed with a ballroom and 16 bathrooms.
+The historian Christopher Gray wrote that interior photos from the early 20th century display a "rich series of Louis XVI-style rooms with elaborate marbles, carving, tapestries and furnishings".
 There were also two elevators.
+The building was extensively redecorated in the 1990s as part of its conversion into a Russian consulate.